Vital Staining of Sperm Helps Andrologists Pick out Live, Non-Motile Sperm

-A male infertility evaluation will be a part of your first visit to an Ovation Fertility™ partner physician.
+A male infertility evaluation will be a part of your first visit to an Ovation® partner physician.
 An important part of the evaluation is a semen analysis, which will determine if there are problems with the sperm that could be causing male infertility.

 During the semen analysis, an andrologist examines the sperm for movement

 While every man will produce some live sperm that are unable to swim due to immaturity or defects, it is a problem if a large portion of the sperm cannot move.
-If the andrologist notices that less than 5% of the sperm are moving, they will perform a vital staining of the sperm to determine if the non-motile sperm are dead or alive.
+If the andrologist notices that less than 5% of the sperm are moving, he or she will perform a vital staining of the sperm to determine if the non-motile sperm are dead or alive.